awesomephant/sian-website/recipes/fruit-bush.md

     - Toothpicks
 ---

-Cut the top of an apple off.
-Place the apple top-downwards onto a small plate.
+cut the top of an apple off + place the apple top-downwards onto a small plate.

-Using toothpicks build up foliage with mint leaves and raspberries.
+using toothpicks build up foliage with mint leaves + raspberries.

-Once formed insert the toothpick into the apple.
-Continue this process until the apple is full.
+once formed, insert the toothpick into the apple + continue this process until the apple is full.